andycroll/andycroll.com/_posts/2018/2018-08-19-use-the-presence-method.md

   credit: 'Stefano Pollio'
 ---

-Active Support takes a lot flak for the magic it adds to core Ruby libraries including patching a lot of functionality into Ruby's `Object`.
+Active Support takes a lot flak for because it adds methods to core Ruby libraries, most notably patching a lot of functionality into Ruby's `Object` class.

-The documentation can be found [here](https://api.rubyonrails.org/classes/Object.html#method-i-presence).

-For me, a lot of the delight in Rails comes from the shortcuts it adds.
-Some features even eventually make their way into Ruby core.
+Every object in Ruby is a subclass of `Object`, thus if you add methods to it, you're adding them to _every_ object in your code.

+Have a look at the documentation [for the enhancements in Active Support](https://api.rubyonrails.org/classes/Object.html#method-i-presence) to find out more.

+One of these methods is `#presence`, which I don't see used as much as the more familiar `#blank?` and `#present?`.

 ## Instead of…